Groupre/groupre/README.md

 Since [Carolina CloudApps][Carolina CloudApps] is based on [OpenShift][OpenShift], the process for deploying to an [OpenShift][OpenShift] target platform should be relatively similar.

-If you have pushed a change and wish to view the updated site on [Carolina CloudApps][Carolina CloudApps], simply rebuild the application that uses the branch you updated by using the menu button on the right of the element that corresponds to that application in the *Overview* section of the console.
+If you have pushed a change and wish to view the updated site on [Carolina CloudApps][Carolina CloudApps], simply rebuild the application that uses the branch you updated by using the menu button on the right of the element that corresponds to that application in the *"Overview"* section of the console.

 ### Developing with Flask